 Do you find the business concept irrelevant?
 You do?
 Well, Potato Parcel’s customers don’t.
 The 24-year-old business genius has averaged $10,000 per month in sales since the website’s launch.
 He has sold more than 3,000 spuds in just four months.

-The average cost is $10-$15 per potato, and the working process is simple: Alex just buys batches of potatoes, makes a writing, and sends them to the address requested by his client.
+The average cost is $10-$15 per potato, and the working process is simple: Alex just buys batches of potatoes, makes a writer, and sends them to the address requested by his client.

 Selling Canned Air

-To sell air – the dream of each and every lazybone in the world has finally come true.
+To sell air – the dream of each and every lazybones in the world has finally come true.
 The thing is that lazybones do not earn $8,000,000.